dhruvbalwada/code_sample/README.md

 At FSU my experience with FORTRAN has been primarily for course work.
 A one semseter course on Numerical ocean modeling required me to tinker with a reduced gravity model.
 However, a wealth of experience was gained during a 1 year course series on Numerical PDEs.
 During this time I worked on a lot of finite difference and finite volume solvers that required me to write modular code and use advanced data structures.
 The codes can be found here (https://github.com/dhruvbalwada/Numerical_PDEs).
 The codes under the FVM folder are in my opinion the most sophisticated.

-A short collection of codes to highlight programming capabilities.
+I used python primarily for making simple 3D movies (https://www.youtube.com/watch?v=gRnIld6qiw0).

+Attached codes and their purpose:

-1. animate_floats_3d.py - A
+1. animate_floats_3d.py - A simple visualization script that uses MayaVi libraries.
+2.